yshavit/effesvm_j/notes/bytecode.md

 ### rtrn

-Finishes execution of the current method.
-The current frame must have exactly one value on the stack, which will then be the method's result.
+Finishes execution of the current function.
+The current frame must have exactly one value on the stack, which will then be the function's result.
 Any other state is an error.
 If a value is returned, its type is not checked.

 Comparisons
 ----------------------------------------------------------------------------------------